adlard07/Brift-backend/readme.md

 ---

-### Issues occured and their resolution while development:
+### Issues occured and resolution:
 1. 	- Issue: the `firebase_admin` module in python wasn't able to read project credentials.
-	- Resolved by: using `requests` module in python to request the firebase reatime database API and wrote custom functions using GET, POST, PUT and DELETE request type to communicate with firebase.
+	- Resolved by: using `requests` module in python to request the firebase reatime database API and wrote custom functions using GET, POST, PUT, PATCH and DELETE request type to communicate with firebase.